nazar-pc/ronion/spec.md

 The order in which keys are selected is up to the application or implementation, generally starting from the keys of the last node in the routing path and moving to the first node is a good idea.

 #### Dropping packets
-If packets were forwarded through the whole path and the last node (either initiator or responder) still can't decrypt the packet, the packet is silently dropped.
+If packets were forwarded through the whole routing path and the last node (either initiator or responder) still can't decrypt the packet, the packet is silently dropped.
 If packet is decrypted successfully, but command is unknown, the packet is silently dropped.
 Undecryptable or packets with non-existing command (just to stop data from moving to the next node) can be used to generate fake activity.